tensorflow/docs/site/en/community/contribute/code_style.md

 ### Supported Python versions

 TensorFlow supports Python >= 3.5.
-Note that Python 3.8 support requires TensorFlow 2.2 or later.
 See the [installation guide](https://www.tensorflow.org/install) for details.

 See the TensorFlow